tytydraco/yessleep/out/I_Was_A_Nurse_At_A_Psychiatric_Hospital_Back_In_1995.md

 I stood there in utter shock, unable to move.

-Somehow though, I built up enough courage to turn around and that's when I saw the ghost of the nurse gliding toward me.
+Somehow though, I built up enough courage to turn around and that's when I saw the ghost of the nurse gliding towards me.

 Unable to move, she approached me and within a blink of an eye placed her hand (which was somehow solid) on my shoulder.